Edit videos with OpenClaw

 • "List all my projects from this week and tell me which one is longest."

-OpenClaw routes the request to its agent, which picks the right PandaStudio tools and runs the edit on your machine.
-Because OpenClaw has memory and runs on a schedule, you can also set up recurring jobs ("every Friday, transcribe my new recordings and draft titles").
+Because OpenClaw runs locally and has memory + scheduling, you can also set up recurring jobs ("every Friday, transcribe my new recordings and draft titles for each").

 Troubleshooting